frankieliu/hugo/content/posts/usaco-dec-2019-plat-tree-depth.md

 have any number of inversions, since there is no restriction on its value.
 If
-\\(a[j+1]\\) is smaller than \\(a[j]\\) then this scenario will be counted when setting \\(j\\) to this number, and as we mentioned before the permutations of this "outer" ancestor does not precude the counting of "inner" ancestors.
+\\(a[j+1]\\) is smaller than \\(a[j]\\) then this scenario will be counted when setting \\(j\\) to this number, and as we mentioned before the permutations of this "outer" ancestor does not preclude the counting of "inner" ancestors.
 This continues until \\(a[j + (n-j)]\\) for which there are \\(0\\) to \\(n-i+1\\) inversions possible.